 Board Member since 2012, Executive Director from 2013-2015

 Doug brings his entrepreneurial spirit and positive outlook to the world of conservation.
-Originally from New York, he managed UBS Investment Bank’s Mortgage Backed Securities Operations team through the credit crisis and was the first Executive Director of WFF.
+Originally from New York, he managed UBS Investment Bank’s Mortgage Backed Securities Operations team through the credit crisis and was the first Executive Director of WildFF.
 Currently residing in Seattle, Doug’s passions lie in creating profitable business ventures that are deeply rooted in ecological and social justice.
 He holds his MBA in Sustainable Systems with an Energy Certificate from Pinchot University (formerly known as BGI).

 Board member since 2012